JOSE CORTÉS - Dancer

 DAVID CUEVAS ESPINOSA - Guitarist and guitar teacher

 David is a Flamenco guitarist and composer from Cadiz.
 He has performed with many well-known artists in Madrid and Cadiz, acting as musical director and guitarist for numerous Flamenco tours and events.
-He has also composed music for several leading artists, including Andy Lucas and Maria Carrasco and has contributed to recordings for Sony ATV and Warner recording companies.
+He has also composed for several leading artists, including Andy Lucas and Maria Carrasco and has contributed to recordings for Sony ATV and Warner recording companies.
+He also sings in his own rock band 'Los Brujos del Sur.'

 David's personal style is complex, ranging from lyrical delicacy to a driving intensity, characteristic of the best Flamenco guitar.
 His inventiveness and skill make him a great accompanist, as well as a thrilling soloist.
-He is also an experienced and inspiring teacher.
+He is an experienced and inspiring teacher who gives masterclasses and workshops in the UK and runs his own Flamenco guitar school in San Fernando, Cadiz.

 JESÚS CASTILLA - Singer

-Jesús, from San Fernando, Cadiz, was born in to a traditional Flamenco family where his talent was apparent from an early age.
+Jesús, from San Fernando, Cadiz, was born in to a traditional Flamenco family where his talent was apparent from a young age.
 He went on to study with leading teachers in his area, absorbing the work of Flamenco ‘greats’, especially the legendary ‘Camarón de la Isla’ as he defined his own unforgettable style.

 Performing in an impressive range of genres, he has won numerous prizes and awards in Andalusia, most recently in the Camarón de la Isla Memorial competition and the prestigious National Competition of Three Songs in Madrid and has shared stages with some of Flamenco's leading performers.